dotnet/csharplang/proposals/low-level-struct-improvements.md

 The presence of `scoped` allows us to also refine the method arguments must match rule.
 It can now be reduced to

-> For a method invocation if there is a `ref` or `scoped ref` argument of a `ref struct` type with *safe-to-escape* E1 then no argument may contribute a narrower *safe-to-escape* than E1.
+> For a method invocation if there is an argument for a `ref` or `scoped ref` parameter of a `ref struct` type where the argument has *safe-to-escape* E1 then no argument may contribute a narrower *safe-to-escape* than E1.

 Impact of this change is discussed more deeply [below](#examples-method-arguments-must-match).
 Overall this will allow developers to make call sites more flexible by annotating non-escaping ref-like values with `scoped`.